 TOKYO, Japan — In small black type, neatly packed onto clean, pocket-size white plastic cards are the “23 Management Principles” of Tadashi Yanai, Japan's richest man and the chairman, president and chief executive of Fast Retailing, parent company of Uniqlo.
 Today, the cards are carried by tens of thousands of his employees all over the world.
 But Yanai, 67, began writing the principles when he was in his 30s and the company — then called Ogōri Shōji — had not even reached 1 billion yen in annual sales.

 Over the years, he has methodically added to the list, one by one.
-And, together, they reflect the underlying management philosophy that enabled the self-made entrepreneur to turn a single men's tailoring shop inherited from his father into a global casualwear giant with fiscal 2015 revenues of 1.68 trillion yen (about $15.5 billion).
+And, together, the principles reflect the underlying management philosophy that enabled the self-made entrepreneur to turn a single men's tailoring shop inherited from his father into a global casualwear giant with fiscal 2015 revenues of 1.68 trillion yen (about $15.5 billion).
 Yanai has called the principles the “soul” of his company.
 “They are the company's most important foundation, its judgment criteria and its spirit,” he told professor Hirotaka Takeuchi for a 2012 Harvard Business School case on Fast Retailing.
 “A soul is the most precious thing we have in life.
 Without a soul, a company or a person is nothing more than an empty shell.”

-But Yanai's path to success was anything but straight and his principles reflect the twists and turns of his journey.
+Yanai's path to success was anything but straight and his principles reflect the twists and turns of his journey.
 His father, Hitoshi Yanai, opened Ogōri Shōji in the industrial town of Ube, Yamaguchi, at the southern tip of Japan's Honshu Island in 1949.
 The business was incorporated in 1963.
 But as he came of age, the young Yanai had other things on his mind.

 “When I was a university student, I was against the Vietnam War.
 You know the hippie movement?
 That's how I spent my youth,” Yanai reveals, speaking through a translator in his office on the 31st floor of the Tokyo Midtown Tower, home to Fast Retailing's global headquarters.
 “It was the first time in history that young people stood against the regime,” he continues.
 “Back in those days I was a very different person.
 'How can I spend my life fooling around rather than working?'
 That was the single most important topic on my mind, because I didn't want to work.”